Providing Clean, Safe Water to Armenians

 The people of Artashat are among the more than 600,000 Armenians who benefited from the ADB-supported Water Supply and Sanitation Sector Project.
 The project helped the Government of Armenia upgrade water supply and sanitation systems with support from private companies.

-Armenia has faced serious challenges in providing clean, safe water to its people during the last 2 decades.
+Despite these natural advantages, Armenia had faced serious challenges in providing clean, safe water to its people during the last 2 decades.
 In many parts of the country, people had water for only two to three hours a day and the pressure was low.
 Often the water from the tap was not safe for drinking or cooking.

 The country's problems were familiar to many of its neighbors.
-When Armenia gained independence from the Soviet Union in 1991, it faced the mammoth task transforming the state-run utility systems into modern, efficient agencies.
+When Armenia gained independence from the Soviet Union in 1991, it faced a mammoth task transforming the state-run utility systems into modern, efficient agencies.
+This included the national water and sewerage company and local water agencies throughout the country.

 In 2007, a survey in 60 towns and 300 villages showed that more than 60% of the water supply and sanitation infrastructure was in very poor condition.
 More than half of that had to be replaced or rehabilitated immediately.

-The project made a major impact by blending international water management expertise with long-term financing and government reform programs.
-It has helped rehabilitate the water and sanitation networks of 21 small towns and 97 villages, all of which are managed using efficient commercial principles by the Armenian Water and Sewerage Company.
-The project supplies potable water for at least 14 hours a day to more than 600,000 Armenians, one-quarter of whom were poor.
+The project has helped rehabilitate the water and sanitation networks of 21 small towns and 97 villages, all of which are managed using efficient commercial principles by Armenia Water and Sewerage Company.
+It supplies safe potable water for at least 14 hours a day to more than 600,000 Armenians, one-quarter of whom were poor.

 The project has reduced the incidence of waterborne diseases and cost of medical care.
 It has also allowed all members of the family to spend less time collecting water, and more time participating in social and economic activities.

-The Armenian Water and Sewerage Company has operated much more efficiently than its predecessor.
-On average, compared to the situation in 2008, the company has increased the duration of water supply to its customers from 6 to 14 hours a day.
+Armenia Water and Sewerage Company has operated much more efficiently than its predecessor.
+On average, it has increased the duration of water supply to its customers from 6 to 14 hours a day.
 The percentage of people who are paying their water bills has increased from 48% to 90%.
 This will enable the company to maintain and upgrade its services in the years ahead.

 The international community recognized the project's innovation.
 During the 2012 Global Water Summit in Italy, the Armenian Water and Sewerage Company received the Water Performance Initiative of the Year award.